-As discussed in Note 13, the Company's executive officers and corporate employees entered into salary deferral agreements with the Company to defer 25% to 50% of their base salaries effective February 1, 2009 until the Board of Directors has determined that the Company has sufficient operating capital to continue its operations.
+As discussed in Note 8, the Company's executive officers and corporate employees entered into salary deferral agreements with the Company to defer 25% to 50% of their base salaries effective February 1, 2009 in order to help the Company conserve working capital.
+Similarly, the Company's three independent directors entered into a deferral agreements with the Company to defer 100% of the cash portion of their director's fees effective February 1, 2009.
+The Company will continue to defer these costs until the Board of Directors has determined that the Company has sufficient operating capital to fund its operations.
+As of April 30, 2009, the Company had accrued \$127,134 of salaries, directors fees and other financial consulting costs and has recorded this liability on its consolidated balance sheet.